 - Check email daily, completely read all CRS messages, and reply promptly when information is requested.

-- Present a poster describing the results of your research at the Charlotte Summer Research Symposium to be held at the end of the program at the Student Union.
+- Present a poster describing the results of your research at the Summer Research Symposium that occurs at the end of the program.

-- Report any needs or concerns regarding the project and/or mentor as soon as they develop to the CRS Director.
+- Report any needs or concerns regarding the project and/or mentor as soon as they develop to the CRS Director, Dr. Banks.
 For example, if you are not receiving sufficient help from your CRS mentor, please let the CRS Director know as soon as possible.

 - Complete the CRS program evaluation, which will be emailed to all scholars at the conclusion of the program.